 I suggest using a balanced mix of ready-made orchid potting soil with your own orchid soil amendments for home growers.
 Using that method, you can easily manage its moisture level according to climate conditions.

 Table of Contents

 Do orchids need soil?

 Orchids do not like regular soil.
 So you cannot plant orchids in potting soil that we use for typical houseplants.
 It needs a unique substrate.

 The majority (around 70%) of orchids belong to the Epiphytic family.
 As I mentioned earlier, this variety of plants grows on top of trees.
 Therefore orchids prefer large particle-size ingredients as a growing medium.

 Barks is a nutrient-rich potting mix for many house plants, including orchids and succulents.
 This substrate retains less moisture and takes a long time to break down.

 With the support of a sound root system, orchids get nutrients and moisture in the air.
 These airborne micronutrients are enough to thrive and produce flowers and seeds in the plant.
 Due to that reason, orchids grow aerial roots.

-Generally, orchids love to grow on air than the heavy compact soil medium.
+Generally, orchids love to grow in the air than in the heavy compact soil medium.
 However, when you are growing orchids indoors, this is not advisable.
 Because indoor places lack airborne micronutrients and moisture.
 Therefore orchid’s aerial roots dry up quickly.